sethnr/sethnr.github.io/index.md

 ### Global migration and insecticide resistance in *Aedes aegypti*

 **Context**
 Vector control strategies often assume geographically stable and genetically homogeneous mosquito populations, even as resistance spreads rapidly and intervention effectiveness declines.
+Aedes is known to exhibit two subspecies, with the global (non-African) form thought to have a higher capacity to transmit arboviruses.

 **What I built**
-Population admixture analyses to resolve contemporary migration patterns and track the global spread of pyrethroid resistance alleles in *Aedes aegypti*.
+Population admixture analyses between African and global populations to resolve contemporary migration patterns and track the global spread of pyrethroid resistance alleles in *Aedes aegypti*.

 **Why it matters**
 - Reveals extensive contemporary mosquito migration, explaining the rapid dissemination of resistance variants
-- Shows occurence of admixed mosquito populations in African regions with the heaviest dengue burden
+- Admixed mosquito populations are found in African regions with the heaviest dengue burden.
 - Informs resistance management, insecticide policy, and intervention planning

 <img src="/pub_figures/Crawford_Figure4.png" alt="Crawford et al, Science 2025 Fig 4" width="550"/>